vinta/awesome-python/README.md

 * [autobahn-python](https://github.com/crossbario/autobahn-python) - WebSocket & WAMP for Python on Twisted and [asyncio](https://docs.python.org/3/library/asyncio.html).
 * [channels](https://github.com/django/channels) - Developer-friendly asynchrony for Django.
 * [websockets](https://github.com/aaugustin/websockets) - A library for building WebSocket servers and clients with a focus on correctness and simplicity.

+## Web UI Frameworks

+*Client oriented frameworks for working with Python also on the client side*

+* [NiceGui](https://nicegui.io/) - Python only web UI Framework

 ## WSGI Servers